OBJECTIVES OF THE POLICY

 Data subject consent - means any freely given, specific, informed and unambiguous indication of the data subject's wishes by which he or she, by a statement or by a clear action, signifies agreement to the processing of personal data.

-Child – the GDPR defines a child as anyone under the age of 16 years old.
+Child – the UK GDPR defines a child as anyone under the age of 16 years old.
 The processing of personal data of a child under 13 years of age is only lawful if parental or custodian consent has been obtained.

 Third party – a natural or legal person, public authority, agency or body other than the data subject, controller, processor and persons who, under the direct authority of the controller or processor, are authorised to process personal data.